-On request we delete all your data.
+We will delete all your data on request.
 Simply write to us at firstname.lastname@example.org or via our chat.

-The data processed by us will be deleted in accordance with Art.
-17 and 18 DSGVO or their processing will be restricted.
-Unless expressly stated in this data protection declaration, the data stored by us will be deleted as soon as they are no longer required for their intended purpose and there are no legal obligations to retain them.
+The data processed by us will be deleted or restricted in their processing in accordance with articles 17 and 18 DSGVO.
+Unless expressly stated in this data protection declaration, the data stored by us will be deleted as soon as they are no longer required for their intended purpose and the deletion does not conflict with any statutory storage obligations.
 If the data are not deleted because they are required for other and legally permissible purposes, their processing will be restricted.
-This means that the data will be blocked and not processed for other purposes.
-This applies, for example, to data that must be stored for commercial or tax reasons.
+This means that the data is blocked and not processed for other purposes.
+This applies, for example, to data that must be retained for commercial or tax law reasons.

-According to legal requirements in Germany, data is stored for 10 years in accordance with §§ 147 para.
+According to legal requirements in Germany, the storage is in particular for 10 years in accordance with §§ 147 para.
 1 AO, 257 para.
 1 nos.
 1 and 4, para.
-4 HGB (German Commercial Code) (books, records, management reports, accounting records, commercial books, documents relevant for taxation, etc.) and 6 years in accordance with § 257 para.
+4 HGB (books, records, management reports, accounting vouchers, trading books, documents relevant for taxation, etc.) and 6 years in accordance with § 257 para.
 1 nos.
 2 and 3, para.
-4 HGB (German Commercial Code) (commercial letters).
+4 HGB (commercial letters).

 We process contract and payment data for the provision of contractual services.

-– Contract data (for example, contract object, duration, customer category).
+– Contract data (e.g., subject matter of the contract, duration, customer category).

 – Payment data (e.g., bank details, payment history)

-We process data in the context of administrative tasks as well as the organisation of our business, financial accounting and compliance with legal obligations, such as archiving.
-Here we process the same data that we process within the scope of providing our contractual services.
-The processing bases are Art.
-6 para.
+We process data within the framework of administrative tasks as well as the organisation of our operations, financial accounting and compliance with legal obligations, such as archiving.
+In doing so, we process the same data that we process within the scope of providing our contractual services.
+The basis for processing is Art.
+6 Par.
 1 lit. c.
 DSGVO, Art.
 6 para.
 1 lit. f.
 DSGVO.
 Customers, interested parties, business partners and website visitors are affected by the processing.
-The purpose and our interest in the processing lies in the administration, financial accounting, office organization, archiving of data, i.e. tasks which serve the maintenance of our business activities, performance of our tasks and provision of our services.
-The deletion of the data with regard to contractual services and contractual communication corresponds to the data specified in these processing activities.
+The purpose of and our interest in the processing lies in the administration, financial accounting, office organisation, archiving of data, i.e. tasks that serve to maintain our business activities, perform our tasks and provide our services.
+The deletion of the data with regard to contractual services and contractual communication corresponds to the data mentioned in these processing activities.

-We disclose or transmit data to the financial administration, consultants, such as tax consultants or auditors, as well as other fee offices and payment service providers.
+We disclose or transfer data to the tax authorities, consultants, such as tax advisors or auditors, as well as other fee agencies and payment service providers.